pr3ston/Cloud_Engineer_Journal/AWS Cloud Practitioner Cert/Timeline.md

 	- AI/ML and Data Analytics
 	- Security
 	- Monitoring, compliance and governance

+#### 7/30/25
+- I have officially passed the AWS Cloud Practitioner Exam with a score of around 835!
+Honestly the only resources that I have used is the `Cloud Practitioner Essentials` course, the Youtube video found below, and a set of 6 practice tests that I found on Udemy.
+Those practice tests were harder than the actual exam but I liked that as it overprepared me for the actual exam.
 ## Resources
 - AWS Cloud Practitioner Essentials | AWS Training and Certification Website
 - AWS Cloud Quest: Cloud Practitioner | AWS Training and Certification Website